public-people/public-people-data/README.md

 You can log in as your new superuser and explore the data using the admin interface at http://localhost:8000/admin and the public interface at http://localhost:8000/

+Search for one of the names in the example popolo data to see the site working.

 Development
 -----------